 This means consistently performing at a high level, whether it’s on the football field or in the classroom.
 College recruiters and NFL scouts are looking for athletes who stand out from the rest, so make sure you are giving it your all and showcasing your skills every chance you get.

-Consider College As a Backup Plan
+Consider College

 Hire an Agent